William F. Brantley

 He was ambushed and murdered in central Mississippi in November 1870, reportedly as part of a family feud.
-His older brother, Dr. John Ransom Brantley, was killed in 1859 in Gonzales, Texas.
-Their younger brother Arnold Brantley was killed in Greensboro, Mississippi in August 1870; his attackers escaped.
+His older brother, Dr. John Ransom Brantley, was killed a decade earlier in 1859 further west in Gonzales, Texas, and the family's’ reprisal for the killing led to other murders.
+Their younger brother Arnold Brantley was also killed in the former first county seat of Webster County, Mississippi and now non-existent town there of Greensboro three months earlier in August 1870; his unknown attackers escaped.

 Early life and career

 William Felix Brantley was born in 1830 in Greene County, Alabama, but moved with his family to Mississippi while still a child.
 He was a son of William Brantley, originally from Georgia, and his wife Marina (née Jolly) of Alabama.
 By 1850 Brantley was studying law in Carroll County, Mississippi.
-Two years later he began practicing as a lawyer in now non-existent city of Greensboro in Webster County, Mississippi.
+Two years later he began practicing as a lawyer in the former county seat and now non-existent town of Greensboro in Webster County, Mississippi.

 On December 27, 1855, Brantley married Cornelia S. Medley, and the couple had three children together.
-They were: Mary Thomas, born September 5, 1858, in Macon and died June 11, 1943, in St. Louis, Missouri; Joseph Ransom, born September 5, 1859 in Choctaw County and died there on September 19, 1869; and an unnamed infant born in 1861 and died on June 7 of that year.
+They were: Mary Thomas, born September 5, 1858, in Macon and died June 11, 1943, in St. Louis, Missouri; Joseph Ransom, born September 5, 1859, in Choctaw County and died there on September 19, 1869; and an unnamed infant born in 1861 and died on June 7 of that year.

 By 1860 Brantley was a practicing lawyer in Choctaw County, Mississippi.
 He and his family lived with one of his brothers, Dr. John Ransom Brantley.
 In 1861 he represented his county during the Mississippi state secession convention.